xczhou-astro/galaxyGenius/README.md

         ├── offsets_N.hdf5
         └── ...
 ```
 We also implement [Web-based API](https://www.tng-project.org/data/docs/api/) in `galaxyGenius`, therefore, users do not even need to download the large snapshots and groups files.
-This feature can be activated by setting `requests=true` and provide `apiKey` in config.
+This feature can be activated by setting `requests=true` and provide users' own `apiKey` in config.
 However, the generation speed will be slower and depends on the network speed.

 ## Filters and PSFs
 Filter throughputs and PSFs of specific surveys are saved in `Data/filters/(survey)` and `Data/PSFs/(survey)` directories.